Charbel-Azar/FindMyTutor/README.md

 This repo contains an implementation of an online platform that connects students and tutors!

 ## Description
 This project aims to bridge the gap between students and tutors by providing them with the necessary means of connection.
-It provides can offer students a wide selection of topics and tutors based on their needs and prefernces.
+It provides can offer students a wide selection of topics and tutors based on their needs and preferences.

 ## Features